V00D00-child/library-web-app/README.md

 # library-web-app
-This is a simple Node application
+This is a simple Node web application that uses ejs template engine and passport for user authentication.